Mohamed-Olwi311222/alx-system_engineering-devops/0x00-shell_basics/README.md

-for the task.10, the answer is cd - to return to the previous  dir for the task.11, the answer is ls -al . .. /boot to print the list for the current dir , parent dir and /boot for the task.12, the answer is file /tmp/iamafile to print what kind of files is iamafile
+for the task.10, the answer is cd - to return to the previous  dir for the task.11, the answer is ls -al . .. /boot to print the list for the current dir , parent dir and /boot for the task.12, the answer is file /tmp/iamafile to print what kind of files is iamafile for the task.13, the answer is ln -s /bin/ls __ls__ to make a link i